appacademy/SWEO-Part-Time-Resources/2-Module/4-week/1-day/README.md

 - 9 MC; 6 Specs;
   - Passing score: 12/15

-- You can always use the node to test code, reference homework on AA-Open for content, BUT NOT NOTES!
+- You can always use the node to test code, all of aa-open (besides previous assessment), MDN, BUT NOT NOTES!

 - Remember that these are `also available resources`:
   - practice assessment